-Chronic understaffing in nursing homes is leaving thousands of elderly Australians unfed, unwashed or even in soiled pads for hours because there’s simply not enough staff.
+Chronic understaffing in nursing homes is leaving thousands of elderly Australians unfed or unwashed because there’s simply not enough staff.

 The Andrews Government has legislated ratios in Victorian public sector nursing homes.
 Now the Federal Government should do the same in private and not-for-profit nursing homes.

 Over the last 13 years, chronic understaffing has seen a 400% increase in preventable deaths of elderly Australians in aged care with hundreds dying from falls, choking and suicide.

 Hard-pressed nurses and carers do the best they can in impossible circumstances, but they are run off their feet and can’t provide the care they want to.